happign for foresters

 Download cadastral parcel

-Cadastral parcels are essential for any forest manager Here how to
+Cadastral parcels are essential for any forest manager.
+Here how to

 download it with get_wfs